 The label had a string of hits with The Keil Isles' records until the latter part of the decade, plus country hits with Ken Lemon and others.

 In 1964, Viking also signed Christchurch's Max Merritt & The Meteors.
 The band recorded the backing on many of the label's biggest 1960s hits as well as releasing their own records for Viking in 1964 and 1965.

 Viking purchased the La Gloria label from Harry M. Miller in the mid-60s, acquiring with it the Howard Morrison catalogue from 1960 to 1964.
 La Gloria was wound down as a label in 1967 but Viking continues to sell the classic Morrison releases from that era, now via iTunes and other online outlets.

 Other subsidiary labels included Red Rooster and Viking Ventura, the former having success with Bill & Boyd and The Pleasers, but the latter, headed by Barry Coburn, was largely hit-free despite signing Chris Parfitt (ex–Hi-Revving Tongues) in 1970.

-In the early to mid 1970s Viking hit again with Steve Allen (his 'Join Together' went to No.2 in 1974 and was the Commonwealth Games theme), and had a big comeback from Maria Dallas with ‘Pinocchio’, but after that the label lost interest in popular music, concentrating instead on Riley’s written work and publishing, plus continuing strong catalogue sales.
+In the early to mid 1970s Viking hit again with Steve Allen (his 'Join Together' went to No.2 in 1974 and was the Commonwealth Games theme), and had a big comeback from Maria Dallas with ‘Pinocchio’ (it was their biggest selling single ever), but after that the label lost interest in popular music, concentrating instead on Riley’s written work and publishing, plus continuing strong catalogue sales.